philmph/philmph.github.io/content/posts/2/opentofu-3-yaml.md

 }
 ```

-After adding this, `local.yaml_data` will contain the imported and decoded YAML-based content from the file `configuration/dns_records.yaml`.
+After adding this, `local.yaml_data` will contain the imported and decoded YAML content from the `configuration/dns_records.yaml` file.
 We can explore this using `opentofu console` together with the interactive function [`type`](https://opentofu.org/docs/language/functions/type/):

 ```bash
 > opentofu console